extemporelang/extemporelang.github.io/_docs/guides/install.md

 ## Option 2: build from source {#build-from-source}

+{:.note-box}

+The [Extempore
+README.md](https://github.com/digego/extempore/blob/master/README.md) gives some
+"one-liner" build-from-source commands for different platforms, so if you just want the quick version then just look there.
+If you want a bit more info, read on.

 The build-from-source workflow will download and build all the dependencies you need (including LLVM).